jesse-schewe/DrainageDitches/README.md

 \
 In ArcGIS Pro, exported features with states column containing MN from WBDHU10 as WBDHU10_MN\
 Shipped exported shapefiles over to Ubuntu to work in Jupyter Notebooks\
-Downloaded N44W094.hgt from from [Shuttle Radar Topography Mission](https://dwtkns.com/srtm30m/) for testing\
+Downloaded N44W094.hgt dem tile of MN from from [Shuttle Radar Topography Mission](https://dwtkns.com/srtm30m/) for testing\
 \
 After a fair amount of [prototyping](https://github.com/jesse-schewe/DrainageDitches/blob/main/HUC.ipynb) I was able to come up with [HUC_Func](https://github.com/jesse-schewe/DrainageDitches/blob/main/HUC_Func.ipynb) as a semi ready to go script to parse out pieces of a raster based on collection of polygons